Crappie – Fair: A few crappies have been caught at sunrise or sunset with wax worms.

 North Twin Lake

-Yellow Bass – Good: We have received reports of yellow bass being caught but a lot of sorting has been required.
+Yellow Bass – Good: Yellow bass are being caught but a lot of sorting has been required.

 Aeration units have a large open hole near the fish house.
 Bluegill – Fair: A few fish are being caught with small ice jigs tipped with a wax worm.
 Crappie – Fair: A few fish are being caught with small ice jigs tipped with a wax worm.